The 6 Best Milk Frothers of 2020 (Reviews of Handheld, Automatic, etc.)

 The Verdict: The Best Milk Frother

-While of course the espresso is a key part of any latte, cappuccino, or flat white, it is often the milk that makes or breaks the drink.
+While of course the espresso – as well as the freshness of the beans – is a key part of any latte, cappuccino, or flat white, it is often the milk that makes or breaks the drink.
 The velvety, fluffy texture of the milk permeating each sip is a big part of why the best days tend to begin with a delicious, creamy cappuccino or latte.

 Unfortunately, buying any of these more “done-up” coffee drinks at a coffee shop ends up being tough on your wallet and really limits your ability to get your latte just the way you like it.
 The best milk frother for you, whether it is automatic or handheld, let’s you brew delicious coffee recipes in your own kitchen for a fraction of what you would pay at any of these coffee shops.